-Mist lightly with the plain water bottle.
-Two to four sprays should be plenty.
-We are trying to add enough water to the dry chemicals so we can compress them into the mold, we don’t want to start the fizzing reaction just yet.
+Mist lightly with the plain water; two to four sprays should be plenty.
+We are trying to add enough water to the dry chemicals so we can compress them into the mold, but we don’t want to start the fizzing reaction just yet.
 Stir, or fold over, the powder to mix thoroughly and not create a dust cloud in your kitchen.

 Let’s spray again.
 Stir gently.

-This time we will spray color.
-Two to four sprays are plenty.
+This time we will spray color; again, two to four sprays are plenty.
 Mix again.
 We will continue in this process of adding color or plain water to the mixture just until the whole mixture is slightly damp.
 The mixture should hold together when tightly compressed.
 (See the clod in my hand?)

 Let’s press into the mold.
 Use the back of a spoon or a tamper to compress this powder completely.
 Each mold was filled with 2 tablespoons of dry/damp mixture before tamping begins.